MicrosoftDocs/azure-devops-docs/release-notes/2015/apr-27-team-services.md

 ![Configuring additional fields](_img/4_27_02.png)

 In a few more sprints we’ll have even more here, letting you use conditional formatting rules based on field/value pairs.
+Stay tuned.

+> [!NOTE]
-Stay tuned. **Note:** The option to show additional fields is available only on Kanban boards.
+> The option to show additional fields is available only on Kanban boards.
 We'll be turning this feature on for Taskboards in our next deployment.

 ## Kanban board filtering